oeminaga/framework_cystoAI_fair/README.md

 # Conceptual Framework and Documentation Standards of Cystoscopic Media Content for Artificial Intelligence

 General requirements:
-Visual Studio Code
+-Visual Studio Code
-Python 3.9
+-Python 3.9
-Cloud/Network/Local drive
+-Cloud/Network/Local drive

 Please place this folder in the (cloud) netwrok drive where you want to store our cystoscopy media content.